kg-cc/NoiseHGNN/README.md

 Please cite our paper if you use the code or data.

 ## Dataset
-We provide datasets for ACM,DBLP, Freebase,IMDB and PubMed_NC.
+We provide datasets for ACM, DBLP, Freebase, and IMDB.

 ```
 python run_new.py --dataset DBLP